 Familiarity with NY State codes.

-Familiarity with Construction Management Procedures and in-depth knowledge of mass transit facilities.
+Familiarity with Construction Management Procedures.
 Ability to communicate effectively with excellent written, verbal, and communication skills.